ssmirnovacode/ToDo-App/README.md

  - search through the existing items
  - filter items by status (done/pending/all)

-WARNING!
+You can check out the app here: https://ssmirnovacode.github.io/ToDo-App/ WARNING!
 Your data (name and todo items) will NOT be private and will be accessible in a public repo.
 This is just a prototype of an app, only for demo purposes.

 ## Technologies used